MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-professional/sample-softphone-integration-sp.md

 ---
-title: "Integrate sample softphone with Dynamics 365 Sales (Dynamics 365 Sales) | MicrosoftDocs"
+title: "Integrate sample softphone with Dynamics 365 Sales - Sales Enterprise | MicrosoftDocs"
 description: "Use the sample to learn how to integrate a softphone dialer in Dynamics 365 Sales." ms.date: 10/22/2019 ms.topic: article